Taylor Walls Preview, Player Props: Rays vs. Mariners

 Mariners Pitching Rankings

-- The pitching staff for the Mariners has a collective 9.1 K/9, the seventh-best in MLB.

-- The Mariners have the first-ranked team ERA among all MLB pitching staffs (3.74).
+- The Mariners have the second-ranked team ERA among all league pitching staffs (3.76).

-- The Mariners give up the eighth-fewest home runs in baseball (157 total, 1.1 per game).
+- The Mariners allow the eighth-fewest home runs in baseball (158 total, 1.1 per game).

-- The right-hander last pitched on Monday against the Cincinnati Reds, when he went five innings, allowing five earned runs while giving up four hits.
+- The righty's last time out was on Tuesday against the Cincinnati Reds, when he went five innings, surrendering one earned run while allowing seven hits.

-- The 23-year-old has amassed a 4.50 ERA and 8.7 strikeouts per nine innings in 14 games this season, while giving up a batting average of .230 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.